ReavenH/ReavenH.github.io/index.md

 I actually experienced the so-called "Waterloo" founder in Gaokao, but I still kept fighting.
 But during my university life, I appreciate much about my classmates and teachers.
 Because I have met a lot of friends who are very nice, and more importantly, I have found what I really love, which is building intelligent mobile robots that can freely travel on the world (e.g. autonomous driving cars, and autonomous robots as the Boston Dynamics has introduced).
 I understand what I love will take a lot to finally achieve, so I will continue to push my boundaries till the day comes.

+(Sounds a little bit sentimental, but I am actually a firm person in reality, lol.)

 -----

 # Technical Skills

-- **Language**：TOEFL 102, GRE 330 (AW 4)
+- **Language**：`TOEFL 102, GRE 330 (AW 4)`

 - **Programming**：Skilled in programming using C, Python, VHDL and Markdown; excelled in solving problems utilizing MATLAB, PyCharm, Jupyter Notebook, Visual Studio, Anaconda, Quartus, Keil; familiarized with Linux developing environment.

 - **Other Computer Skills：**Skilled in using MATLAB to calculate or draw diagrams, using Markdown to edit documents or generate diagrams, drawing illustrations using Visio, and editing TEX scripts using Overleaf.

 # Publications and Patents

-- **Zhongming Huang,** Shangyun Yang, 6-DoF Occluded Object Semantic Grasp Planning with De-occlusion Instance Segmentation, In Proc. of the *5th International Conference on Intelligent Autonomous Systems (ICoIAS’ 2022)* (Accepted)
+- **Zhongming Huang,** Shangyun Yang, 6-DoF Occluded Object Semantic Grasp Planning with De-occlusion Instance Segmentation, In Proc. of the *5th International Conference on Intelligent Autonomous Systems (ICoIAS’ 2022)* (Accepted) [Paper in PDF](https://github.com/ReavenH/ReavenH/blob/main/ZhongmingHuang_paper1.pdf)

-- **Zhongming Huang**\*, Yuxiang Wang*, High Precision Small Hepatocellular Carcinoma Detection Using Improved EfficientNet with Self-Attention, In Proc. of *22nd IEEE/ACIS International Conference on Computer and Information Science* *(ICIS 2022)* (In Press)
+- **Zhongming Huang**\*, Yuxiang Wang*, High Precision Small Hepatocellular Carcinoma Detection Using Improved EfficientNet with Self-Attention, In Proc. of *22nd IEEE/ACIS International Conference on Computer and Information Science* *(ICIS 2022)* (In Press) [Paper in PDF](https://github.com/ReavenH/ReavenH/blob/main/ZhongmingHuang_paper2.pdf)

-- **Zhongming Huang** \*, Yuxiang Wang*, Haolan Hu, Xun Liu, Tongzhen Liu and Zhanxu Zhang, Dynamic Feature Extraction Using I-Vector for Video Fire Detection, In Proc. of *2022 3rd International Conference on Pattern Recognition and Machine Learning (PRML 2022)* (In Press)
+- **Zhongming Huang** \*, Yuxiang Wang*, Haolan Hu, Xun Liu, Tongzhen Liu and Zhanxu Zhang, Dynamic Feature Extraction Using I-Vector for Video Fire Detection, In Proc. of *2022 3rd International Conference on Pattern Recognition and Machine Learning (PRML 2022)* (In Press) [Paper in PDF](https://github.com/ReavenH/ReavenH/blob/main/ZhongmingHuang_paper3.pdf)

 - Yukuan Sun, **Zhongming Huang**, Yuxiang Wang, Xun Liu, Zhanxu Zhang, Tongzhen Liu, Haolan Hu, A Multi-dimensional Sensing Quadrotor UAV Fire Inspection System (P.R.C.
 Patent for Utility Models, Application Number: CN202221074321.2)